miragejs/miragejs/README.md

 };
 ```

 This is the simplest example of a GET route.
-Here, we're telling Mirage that whenever our Ember app makes a GET request to `/api/contacts`, respond with all the `contacts` in our store.
-So the first argument of `get` is the *path* of the route we're defining a handler for, and the second is the *objects in the store* we want to respond with.
+Here, we're telling Mirage that whenever our Ember app makes a GET request to `/api/contacts`, respond with all the `contacts` in our db.
+So the first argument of `get` is the *path* of the route we're defining a handler for, and the second is the *objects in the db* we want to respond with.

-As long as all your Mirage routes mutate and read from the store, your user interactions during development will persist.
+As long as all your Mirage routes read from and write to the db, your user interactions during development will persist.
 This lets users interact with your app as if it were wired up to a real server.

-We can also respond with multiple objects from the store, let's say if our app expects additional data to be sideloaded at this URL:
+We can also respond with multiple objects from the db, let's say if our app expects additional data to be sideloaded at this URL:

 ```js
 this.get('/api/contacts', ['contacts', 'addresses']);
 ```

-This will return all the data you added to the `contacts` and `addresses` keys of your store.
+This will return all the data you added to the `contacts` and `addresses` keys of your db.

 Handling POST, PUT and DELETE requests is just as simple.
 For example, this route lets you create new `users` by POSTing to `/api/users`: